 50. Research beforehand and observe societal and cultural norms around the world.
 Know what to do and what not to do.
 Be an ambassador for America and show the rest of the world that the negative stereotypes are wrong.

 52. When you board a flight change your watch to the time at your destination.
-It gets your mind accustomed to the new time while you’re travelling and helps mitigate jet lag.
+It gets your mind accustomed to the new time while you’re traveling and helps mitigate jet lag.